-Former mayor Gavin Newsom praised our work: "Our fields campaign is working.
-If you go to Silver Terrace, you go to Garfield, you go to Crocker-Amazon, if you go out and – I hope soon – enjoy new soccer fields at Beach Chalet or you go down to Franklin Park or South Sunset, you’ll see the benefits of the private sector joining the public...not just the play fields themselves, but the infrastructure and lighting around it.
+"Our fields campaign is working.
+If you go to Silver Terrace, Garfield, Crocker-Amazon, or you go down to Franklin Park or South Sunset and the newest soccer fields at Beach Chalet, you’ll see the benefits of the private sector joining the public...not just the playfields themselves, but the infrastructure and lighting around it.
 This is happening in our city.
 This is extraordinary."

 --Former Mayor Gavin Newsom

 - Renovation of San Francisco fields by the Playfields Initiative has provided 90,000 hours of additional playtime each year.

 - Since the Initiative began in 2006, more than 200 new youth sports teams have been formed in San Francisco and surrounding areas and more than 2,400 kids are now able to play ball each year.

 - The increase in playfield capacity has been especially significant for girls.
 After Title IX was passed in 1972, demand for field time for girls’ teams increased, but many of the fields were already booked with boys’ teams.
 As a result of the Initiative, 85 new girls’ soccer teams were created in San Francisco.

 - The Playfields Initiative prioritizes a safe, environmentally sound and sustainable approach to renovation.
 By replacing damaged grass with synthetic turf that does not require watering, the project saves 25 million gallons of water annually.